-46. For completeness, Figure 5 presents the evolution of mark-up corrected MFP where the global frontier is now defined as the top 5% of firms in terms of corrected MFPR levels within each two-digit industry and year.
-Taken together, the evidence in Figures 3 and 4 implies that even though rising markups for frontier firms plays a non-trivial role in services, divergence seems mainly unrelated to the evolution of mark-ups.
-This suggests that the divergence is likely to be related to growing differences in the capacity of frontier firms vs laggards to invest in and successfully combine technological and non-technological innovations (intangibles), and the concomitant increasing importance of tacit knowledge (e.g. organisational know-how) for succeeding in the market.
+For completeness, Figure 5 presents the evolution of mark-up corrected MFP where the global frontier is now defined as the top 5% of firms in terms of corrected MFPR levels within each two-digit industry and year.
+Taken together, the evidence in Figures 3 and 4 implies that even though rising mark-ups for frontier firms plays a non-trivial role in services, divergence seems mainly unrelated to the evolution of mark-ups.
+This suggests that the divergence is likely to be related to growing differences in the capacity of frontier firms vs laggards to invest in and successfully combininge technological and non-technological innovations (intangibles), and the concomitant increasing importance of tacit knowledge (e.g. organisational know-how) for succeeding in the market.

-Figure 5.
-A widening gap in mark-up corrected MFPR
+Figure 5: A widening gap in mark-up corrected MFPR Global frontier defined in terms of mark-up corrected MFPR